vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/service.md

 - Select multiple services and perform batch operations at the upper corner of the page.

 - Click the ![nav](https://docs-cdn.nebula-graph.com.cn/figures/nav-dashboard.png) icon to quickly view the [service monitoring information](../2.monitor.md).

+- When synchronizing data, you can view and manage related services on the **Dependency** page.
+For details about data synchronization, see [Synchronize between two clusters](../../../synchronization-and-migration/replication-between-clusters.md).